 Other forms of pre-planning may simply involve leaving a record of your preferred choices with us.
 This enables your family/executor to carry out your instructions, in the knowledge that your wishes are being followed.

 If you feel that pre-planning may be for you, we are here to assist & guide you through the different options available to you.
 Use our experience to help you find the solution which gives you the greatest peace of mind.

 How much does a funeral cost?
 Unfortunately, there is no simple answer…

 A funeral and its total cost is determined by the many choice’s that need to be made.
 Firstly, a choice of burial or cremation, of church or chapel or graveside service, maybe no service at all, your choice of coffin, choice of floral arrangements, of advertising where necessary (newspapers/radio), minister or celebrant fee’s, transport costs where necessary, statutory certificate’s, etc.

 For more information please click here.

-For minimum cost, a “cremation only/no service” may be a preferred option.
-This is currently available at $4190 inc GST (conditions apply) .
-It includes; the transfer of the deceased person to our mortuary (within 50kms), an mdf cremation capsule, crematorium fees, funeral director fee’s, statutory certificates & transfer to the crematorium.
+For minimum cost, a 'no service/direct cremation' may be a preferred option.
+This is currently available at $4190 inc GST (Includes the transfer of the deceased person to our mortuary (within 50kms), an mdf cremation capsule, crematorium fees, funeral director fee’s, statutory certificates & transfer to the crematorium).